 There is a simple scientific reason for this which I’d like to explain in this blog.

 This type of movement is called an isometric contraction, which basically means that you were contracting/shortening/working the muscle but without any movement or change to the joint (where the two or more bones meet ie. elbow joint).

-Naturally we do this every day, but can range from a light to heavy object or from a short to long period of time.
+Naturally, we do this every day but can range from light to heavy objects or from a short to a long period of time.
 For example, using the same joint mentioned earlier, we could use the examples of brushing your teeth (light object short amount of time) to carrying a heavy bag/shopping in your hand and bending the arm at a right angle.
 What you find with the latter is that your bicep muscle will start to expand and possibly burn (lactic acid).